umenzi/techtrix_gazebo_assignment/README.md

 4. We add the new model path with the following command: `$ export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:<path_to_models_folder>`
 5. Go back to step 3.

-MAKE SURE TO DO THIS IN THE SAME TERMINAL AS WHERE YOU RUN THE SIMULATION
+MAKE SURE TO DO RUN THESE COMMANDS IN THE SAME TERMINAL WINDOW WHERE YOU EXECUTE THE SIMULATION

 Why?
-Well, Gazebo only uses the `/usr/share/gazebo-11/models` path (or a similar one) to get the models from.
-You can move the model there and then you don't need to do this.
-However, it is better to keep everything in the same repo and this is the solution.
+Gazebo only searches for models in the `/usr/share/gazebo-11/models` directory (or a similar one).
+You can move your model to this directory to avoid having to run the command in step 4 each time.
+However, it is generally best to keep all of your project files in the same repository, so this is the preferred solution.

-You don't want to do this every time?
-Then simply add the command in step 4 to your `.bashrc` or `.zshrc` file.
+If you don't want to run the command in step 4 each time, you can add it to your `.bashrc` or `.zshrc` file.
+This will make it run automatically whenever you open a new terminal window.

 ## ROS workspace